chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 All the files mentioned below are located in the example folder ``examples/dem/plate-discharge``.

-- There are 4 parameters files: a baseline case and three other cases with different features using enhanced performance methods.
+- There are 4 parameters files: a baseline case and three other cases with different features using one or a combination of enhanced performance methods.
 The parameters files are:

   .. list-table::
      :width: 100%